ssbc/epidemic-broadcast-trees/README.md

 TODO:
  - is there a way to reset a remote clock?
 In the case where one nukes they local db and needs to resync.

- - refactor out the author / sequence stuff so we can send other kind of data than js objects.

 ## Comparison to plumtree